Invariant measures for a stochastic nonlinear and damped 2D Schr\"odinger equation: Existence of a martingale solution

-\emph{ad b):} We choose and fix $T>0$.
+By the Gronwall Lemma we deduce the assertion of Proposition \ref{EstimatesGalerkinSolution}, part a). \end{proof} \begin{proof}[\emph{ad b):}] We choose and fix $T>0$.
 Let us now prove the Aldous condition.
-The proof of this part is an extension of the proof of part (b) in \cite[Proposition 5.7]{BHW-2019}.
+The proof of this part is an extension of the proof of part (b) in \cite[Proposition 5.7]{Brz+H+W-2019}.
 We will provide just the main steps.
 We have

 in $H_n$ almost surely for all $t\in [0,T]$ and therefore

 for each sequence $\left(\tau_n\right)_{n\in\N}$ of stopping times and $\theta>0.$ Hence, we get